 Alternatively, your dentist may need to work with your orthodontist if a tooth becomes injured in an accident that also has braces attached.
 Keep in mind that these types of things sometimes happen, and both of your oral care providers are professionals who know what to do to preserve your oral health.

 How Can I Take Care of My Teeth between Orthodontic and Dental Visits?

-When you consider the act that your orthodontic treatment can take anywhere from a few months to a year or more, you can count on having to go to the dentist at least once or more during that time.
-For more answers to your questions, give our office a call.
+When you consider the act that your orthodontic treatment can take anywhere from a few months to a year or more, you can count on having dental visits during that time.
+For more answers to your questions, give Dr. McDermott a call.
 We’re always here to help you find the answers to your questions as you work on achieving a more perfect smile.

 Dr. Michael McDermott earned his Bachelor of Arts Degree in both Chemistry and Biology from St. Olaf College in Northfield, MN.
 He followed his undergraduate degrees with a doctorate in dental surgery at the University of Minnesota, where he graduated with highest distinction.

 Dr. Mike then furthered his dental education by earning a masters and certificate in Orthodontics at the University of St. Louis in Missouri.